amalfra/docker-hub/README.md

 ## Usage
 ##### 1. Authenticate with Docker Hub
 If you are already loggedin using `docker login` command, then the token in docker engine config will be used.
-Otherwise you will be prompted to enter username and password.
+Otherwise you can choose to proceed without authenticating which will query docker hub without token and list only public resources.
+To authenticate for viewing private resources do `docker-hub login` command; this will save auth token in docker-hub's config file so that you don't need to do login everytime.

 ##### 2. Querying an organization for repositories
 To query repositories in an organization use `repos` argument.
 The organization to query can be passed as `--orgname` or `-o` parameter.